FlippieCoetser/GitHub.Workflow/README.md

 ![Enterprise Application Hierarchy](/Design%20Assets/GitHub.Clone.png)

-if the content do not match, follow the update local repository section below.
+If the content does not match, follow the update local repository section below.

 ### Update local repository